-Partnership Advisory Council Agenda 9.21.17 This agenda outlines discussion items for the first of many Advisory Council quarterly meetings.
+9. Partners should be open challenges to change and regularly step back to honestly discuss progress and Partnership Advisory Council Agenda 9.21.17 Austin Peay State University This agenda outlines discussion items for the first of many Advisory Council quarterly meetings.
 It includes a strengths, weaknesses, opportunities and threats (SWOT) discussion that the partners undertook.
-Austin Peay State University SWOT Analysis Austin Peay State University This SWOT analysis lists the strengths, weaknesses, opportunities and threats for both the university and its partner districts.
+SWOT Analysis Austin Peay State University This SWOT analysis lists the strengths, weaknesses, opportunities and threats for both the university and its partner districts.
 Austin Peay State University used this SWOT analysis to identify topics for future advisory council meetings.
 Building Blocks Diagnostic Tool Deans for Impact This diagnostic tool outlines what it takes for preparation programs to produce teachers who "are good on day one and on path to be great over time."
-Deans for Impact created the tool to help preparation programs determine where they are on a scale of implementation for four key elements of teacher preparation: modeling practice, feedback and alignment.
-10. Partners should ensure structures and system e that district needs drive shifts in teacher preparation programs' pipelines, Recruiter/Advisor Job This job description for the Recruiter/Advisor at the UT Chattanooga School of Education established the Description qualifications and job requirements for the position.
-UTC created this position both to increase the diversity of University of Tennessee at Chattanooga its pre-service teachers and produce more candidates eligible for high-needs endorsements.
+Deans for Impact created the tool to help preparation programs determine where they are on a scale of implementation for four key elements of teacher preparation: modeling, practice, feedback and alignment.
+10. Partners should ensure structures and systems that district needs drive shifts in teacher preparation programs' pipelines, Recruiter/Advisor Job Description University of Tennessee at Chattanooga This job description for the Recruiter/Advisor at the UT Chattanooga School of Education established the qualifications and job requirements for the position.
+UTC created this position both to increase the diversity of its pre-service teachers and produce more candidates eligible for high-needs endorsements.